 The kibbutz’s socialist utopia structure, although stable and functioning, is often challenged by its members evolving mentalities and the world’s globalization.
 In the past, the greater majority of kibbutz members were united by their socialist ideologies, willing to receive equal pay and benefits, satisfied with the respect and admiration gained from hard work.
 In the past few decades, many members hold a capitalist mentality, seeking reward for a tenacious work ethic outside of the kibbutz in other industries.

 “You can’t force people to do things they don’t like” Naama acknowledged, who does not live on the kibbutz but was hired as a manager.

-Ma’agan Michael, as well as multiple kibbutzim throughout Israel, now hire outside professionals to run their management in response to the wave of qualified members who left the kibbutz for alternative jobs.
+Many kibbutzim throughout Israel now hire outside professionals to run their management in response to the wave of qualified members who left the kibbutz for alternative jobs.
 Furthermore, most of the laborious kibbutz tasks, including laundry, factory work, and maintenance are salary jobs outsourced to non-kibbutz members.

 The socialist utopia and “give as much as you can and get as much as you need” mentality is alive but slowly diminishing.
 However, at the kibbutz we visited, visitors still have a rare opportunity to immerse themselves in a kibbutz that still upholds its communal values before it conceivably falls to the tightening grip of globalization and evolving realities.
 The peaceful and serene seaside community is a breath of fresh air from the surrounding hustle and bustle, providing visitors a different perspective of Israel and its diverse communities of people.
 Walking through a bubble existing in its own time and space, learning its history rooted in Israel’s beginnings, experiencing the universal sense of community, and seeing the daily life of kibbutz members, is a fascinating and enriching privilege.